Why Kumbh Mela is Celebrated? History & Significance & Types

 The Kumbh Mela provides worshippers and spiritual seekers with a chance to connect with the divine and pursue enlightenment.
 The festival offers a venue for attendees to interact with spiritual leaders, take part in discussions, and develop their spiritual practices.

-In India, the Kumbh Mela is observed in four different cities, each with its own special importance.
+In India, the Kumbh Mela is observed in four different cities, each with its special importance.

 When Jupiter is in Aries, Prayagraj hosts the Mela;